Monkey was so excited to begin track

 Today we arrived half an hour early.
 I’ve been coming early each time hoping he can make friends before class, but today I wanted to talk to the coach so he would understand that Monkey’s not a troublemaker, just nervous as it’s his first time here and he’s not comfortable with such a large group of strangers.
 I was hoping he could introduce himself to Monkey and help him feel more at ease, welcome, and comfortable as part of the group.

 The coach arrived just as Monkey ran to the bathroom.
 He saw me, probably recognized me as that one ridiculous mom out on the field, holding her kids’ hand.
 He came right over to me and said, “Your son needs to listen and do what he’s told.
-I can’t have kids running all over doing whatever they want or all the kids will think they can do that too.”
+I can’t have kids running all over doing whatever they want or all the kids will think they can do that, too.”
 My anxiety shot up sky high and I was glad I had sun glasses on and was standing in the hot sun, so he couldn’t see my cheeks turn bright red.
 It was all I could do to force words from my mouth.
 I hate confrontation, it makes me freeze up.

-I explained Monkey’s anxiety and said we came early to see if he speak to him.
+I explained Monkey’s anxiety and said we came early to see if he could speak to him.
 He said he would, but didn’t seem in the least bit understanding.
 He just said, “he’ll meet friends if he’s out there, but he needs to be doing what he’s supposed to.”

 When Monkey came back, I told him it’d be nice to meet the coach so he could see how nice he was and not be scared of him (hiding the fact that I was terrified of him at this point!).
 I found him and it took every ounce of courage I had to fight the anxiety in me, which I prayed Monkey couldn’t feel.
 I had to drag the kid to him, he wouldn’t look up at him at all.
 I said, come on, he’s not scary.
 Coach said sternly, “Oh, yes I am.”
 Thanks.
 That’s helpful.
 I tried to believe he was joking, but he never let on if he was.

 Monkey refused to shake his hand.
-Great, now he thinks my kid really is just defiant. but did listen to him explain why he needs to follow directions and stay with the group.
+Great, now he thinks my kid really is just defiant.
+But did listen to him explain why he needs to follow directions and stay with the group.
 Monkey did get out there and begin practice on his own, with the team.
 Then, not long after starting, the coach made him do extra push ups in front of the whole group (way to get him singled out, Mom) because he was doing them faster than the group, not counting along with them.
-Humiliation- that will get him to want to come back.
+Humiliation- sure, that will get him to want to come back.

 I was surprised Monkey stayed out there.
 I half expected him to come back crying and tell me that he never wanted to be here again!
 I wasn’t sure if he was starting to know what was expected of him and feel like part of the group or if he was just too afraid to step out of line.
 I had conflicting feelings over whether I should allow a coach to continue to lead with fear or pull him out now.
 I decided to see how he felt about all this, and not project my own anxieties on him.